jasongrimes/grimesit-mm/_pages/services.md

 ### Production infrastructure

-Production infrastructure for a web app is sold in a range from roughly "most expensive, least effort" to "least expense, most effort".
+Production infrastructure for web apps is sold in a range of service levels, where the general idea is the more it costs, the less work you have to do yourself, and vice versa.
 Every business has to find its own sweet spot for its own needs and budget.

 For new or experimental applications, full-featured **managed platform** providers like Vercel, Heroku, or Digital Ocean can be useful.
 But they tend to become overly expensive beyond early stages.